Editorial Policies

 4. Introduction section: explain the context of the study and state the precise objective.
 An Introduction should contain the following three parts (within 3-7 paragraphs):

 - Background: Authors have to make clear what the context is.
-Ideally, authors should give an idea of the state-of-the-art of field the report is about.
+Ideally, the authors should give an idea of the state-of-the-art field the report is about.

 - The Problem: If there was no problem, there would be no reason for writing a manuscript, and definitely no reason for reading it.
 So, please tell readers why they should proceed with reading.
 Experience shows that for this part a few lines are often sufficient.